Firetrust

 There's two options to fix this.

-1. Go to Exchange System Manager and locate SMTP properties like below.
+1. Go to Exchange System Manager and locate SMTP properties.

 2. Make sure you're using version 2.68 or later and go to the Windows Registry setting (Start>>Run>>regedit) - "HKEY_LOCAL_MACHINE\SOFTWARE\Firetrust Limited\mwes"